 An online bachelor of social science degree prepares students for a range of careers in a number of fields.
 Social sciences include academic areas such as sociology, psychology, geography, political science, history, economics, and linguistics, among others.
 Although these fields cover an array of careers and subject matter, all fundamentally deal with human interactions and society.

 The Bureau of Labor Statistics estimates that the average annual salary for social scientists and related workers is $80,860.
 A social science online degree prepares you to join a rapidly developing world of human studies by using data, statistics, and history to learn about our shared future.

-What are the best social science programs of 2020?
+What are the Best Online Social Science Programs?
 Here are our top 10:

 |1||University of Central Florida||Orlando, FL|

 |8||Washington State University||Pullman, WA|

 The content of a bachelor of social science degree varies significantly from school to school.
 Most social science online degrees have specific majors or disciplines like economics, political science, or history.
 Within a specific major, the coursework, program focus, and career outcomes also vary.
 A general bachelor's degree in social science covers topics and material common in the disciplines, such as statistics, research methods, sociology, basic economics, history, professional communication, and philosophy.
 These common core classes are helpful to any student who pursues a career where professional analysis and communication are necessary, or where data and research are required.